Photo Caption: Sarah Morley Wilkins, 2014

 "Sarah has developed a remarkable insight and understanding of how you perform tasks when you can’t see the screen.
 Her books have become the computer bible for users and trainers alike."
 PB, British Computer Association of the Blind, UK.

 Sarah is also a well-known expert in the field of accessible information for people with sight loss.
-She is the founding Principal Manager of the Centre for Accessible Information at the Royal National Institute of Blind People (RNIB), UK, and is Vice-Chair of the UK Association for Accessible Formats (UKAAF).
+Until Spring 2014, she was the founding Principal Manager of the Centre for Accessible Information at the Royal National Institute of Blind People (RNIB), UK, and from July 2013 to Spring 2014 was Chair of the UK Association for Accessible Formats (UKAAF), having been Vice-Chair since UKAAF was created in 2009.

 Photo Caption: Dr. Sarah Morley working with Kevin Russell, Chair of the British Computer Association of the Blind, in 2002.